mlochbaum/Singeli/doc/minfilter.md

 Oh, right, we should shift in the identity value instead!

 But the instruction we *have* shifts in zeros.
-Adding a bitwise or to each step isn't great.
+Adding a bitwise or each step isn't great.
 Better idea: we shuffle instead of shifting, and repeat the first value?
+By the way, would you mind switching this permute2x128 call over to vec\_select?
+No reason to keep subjecting ourselves to that thing.

 Oh, like this!
-Also, here, I can separate the shift pattern!
+Also, here, I can separate the shift pattern to get ready!

     #                            aaaaAAAA
     #                            ababABAB